Ivanka Trump Deleted A Tweet Calling The Capitol Attackers "American Patriots"

 The president also tweeted: "I know your pain.
 I know you’re hurt.
 We had an election that was stolen from us.
 It was a landslide election and everyone knows it.
 Especially the other side.
 But you have to go home now.
 We have to have peace."

-Today, Eric's birthday, he attended the protests, even tweeting about how the crowd sang "Happy Birthday" to him, before releasing a toothless tweet saying that Republicans are the "party of Law & Order" but refusing to ask for the violence to stop.
-Meanwhile, Don Jr.'s softball approach involved calling his father's most faithful followers "wrong" and "not who we are."
+On Wednesday, Eric's birthday, he attended the protests, even tweeting about how the crowd sang "Happy Birthday" to him, before releasing a toothless tweet saying that Republicans are the "party of Law & Order" but refusing to ask for the violence to stop.
+Meanwhile, Don Jr.'s softball approach involved calling his father's most faithful followers "wrong" and "not who we are".
 Sure.
-But perhaps the best tweet came from Tiffany Trump, who, at 5:48 p.m., just as a woman was pronounced dead at the hands of protestors shooting inside the Capitol Building, wished her brother a happy birthday.
+But perhaps the best tweet came from Tiffany Trump, who, at 5.48pm local time, just as a woman was pronounced dead at the hands of protestors shooting inside the Capitol Building, wished her brother a happy birthday.
 "I love you and I’m so grateful to always have you by my side!" she wrote, apparently not reading the room in any capacity.

 All it really clarified though is that Donald Trump isn't the only problem here, it's his whole family — and all their cultish followers.